Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via Backupcode

-Once you configured Backupcode, you can also login with Backupcode via Passwordless authentication.
+Once you configure Backupcode, you can also login with Backupcode for Passwordless authentication.
 To login with Backupcode, call **loginWithBackupcode()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()